What Happens If I Don’t Use My Credit Card? Credit Card Inactivity Explained

 How can I remember to use my older credit cards?

 You might throw old credit cards in a drawer and forget about them.
-Then, if any of them are closed your credit score will take a hit, seemingly out of nowhere.
+Then, if any of them are closed your credit scores may take a hit, seemingly out of nowhere.
 And if you go to use that card you’ll find, to your surprise, that the card is canceled and you’re declined.

 If one of your credit cards is no longer in regular use, you shouldn’t just put it away and stop thinking about it.
 You’ll need to use it occasionally to prevent it from being closed for inactivity.
 There are many strategies to remind yourself to use old credit cards, but you can break them down into two basic categories: